 Rank tracking no longer provides sufficient data to assess the value of SEO.
 There are just too many problems with tracking rankings, after all.

-- SERP has evolved and we no longer see the traditional ten blue links there anymore.
+- SERPs have evolved and we no longer see the traditional ten blue links there anymore.

 - Personalized and localized search results mean that you cannot be absolutely certain about your rankings for each user.